girder/viime/joss/paper.md

 ###Volcano plots

-To simultaneously visualize the magnitude of the change in a metabolite along with the significance of that change, we have implemented an interactive volcano plot option.
-As shown in figure X, the horizontal axis is the Log2 Fold change and the vertical axis is the -log10 of the p-value.
+To simultaneously visualize the magnitude of the change in a metabolite along with the statistical significance of that change, Viime offers an interactive volcano plot option.
+As shown in figure X, the horizontal axis is the Log2 Fold change while the vertical axis is the -log10 of the p-value.
 This type of plot is useful when making two-group comparisons and the specific pairs can be selected from the Group Combination menu.
 The minimum fold change and p-values can be interactively adjusted to highlight more or less metabolite changes.